 PROVIDE RESILIENT ENERGY SOURCES: Capturing the kinetic energy of coastal winds provides emergency relief from power outages during storm events.
 Deployable Traction Kite Power Plants capture wind and provide alternative energy to Ocean City.
 These energy generators would be deployed regularly to educate the public for their use in times of crisis.

 RESTORE NATIVE ECOLOGIES: The bridge also protects and restores degraded bay and marshland habitats.
 These ecosystems are critical for floodprotection and the health of the water.

 CREATE INTEGRATED ARCHITECTURE: Integrating architecture into the dune field anchors both the social and ecological functions of Ocean City.
 A scalloped architectural shell protects the community from storm surge, integrates commercial activity into the dune field, and provides a foundation for sand accumulation and coastal plant succession.

 ECOTOURISM & RESEARCH: A Barrier Island History Museum & Coastal Research Facility provides tourists, community, and scientists a venue to understand the diverse coastal ecological systems and storms.

-Drawings by © Henry Moll, Chris Landau, Joey Hays and Will Belcher
+Renderings by © Henry Moll, Chris Landau, Joey Hays and Will Belcher